Kerbz-dev/VPNMonitor/readme.md

 //Big thanks to oreo for his great help and getting me started on the project :)

-Mhoker converting to nodeJS soon
+nodeJS conversion might happen at some point

 Feel free to use, edit it, re-write it in any way you may find helpful for the community.